nathants/s4/readme.md

       - stdin/stdout: "-"
     - use recursive to copy directories.
     - keys cannot be updated, but can be deleted then recreated.
-    - note: to copy from s4, the local machine must be reachable by the s4-server, otherwise use `s4 eval`.
+    - note: to copy from s4, the local machine must be reachable by the servers, otherwise use `s4 eval`.

 positional arguments: